ciutadellla/pico-audio/README.md

 Tested with Raspberry Pi Pico 2 board, Arduino IDE 2.3.6 with Pico Arduino 4.5.3 and a PCM5102 I2S DAC module.

 To run the PolySynth example, select the Pico 2 board and USB stack Adafruit TinyUSB.
+Ladderfilter example may require overclocking.
 Most of the original Teensy Audio examples will run with minor modifications.

+Known Issues:

+Sometimes memory usage reports wildly wrong numbers

+FFT functions still not working reliably